BME-MIT-IET/iet-hf2021-regression/IVT-assignment.md

 several functions in the search library & Functional Testing that combines 2 libraries (search+sort) and tests if their usage seperately and together is efficient and doesnt cause any execution problem

+Build framework:

+Makefile build system is used to create a static library of a collection of specified .c or .cpp files.
+In the current development, all files of algorithms under /search/ directories has been built together in liball.a static library which can make the functionality of the algorithms portable and reusable.

 Unit Testing:

+First, a special framework for the environment had to be implemented using Cpputest to unit test .c files only.
+Afterwards, all tests are collected together in all_search_tests.c that covers the basic unit testing for the .c files in /search/ directory.
 Conclusion:

 we've learned how to contribute to different parts of an open-source project by applying certain testing,CI & static techniques.